heistp/irtt/README.md

 - `lost` the lost status of the packet, which can be one of `false`, `true`, `true_down` or `true_up`.
-The `true_down` and `true_up` values are only available if the `ReceivedStats` parameter includes `ReceivedStatsWindow` (irtt client -rs parameter).
+The `true_down` and `true_up` values are only available if the `ReceivedStats` parameter includes `ReceivedStatsWindow` (irtt client `--stats` flag).
 Even then, if it could not be determined whether the packet was lost upstream or downstream, the value `true` is used.
 - `timestamps` the client and server timestamps
   - `client` the client send and receive wall and monotonic timestamps